truenas/middleware/docs/userguide/freenas_services.rst

 Rsync
 -----

 :menuselection:`Services --> Rsync` is used to configure an rsync server when using rsync module mode.
-See the section on Configuring Rsync Module Mode Between Two FreeNAS® Systems for a configuration example.
+See the section on Rsync Module Mode for a configuration example.

 This section describes the configurable options for the :command:`rsyncd` service and rsync modules.